 3) Build community through access to cultural preservation of the arts, professional teaching artists, and a professional art studio center

-A full range of fee based art classes and workshops will be available to LEAF members and visitors, American Indian and non-Indian, youth through adult.
+A full range of free and fee-based art classes and workshops will be available to LEAF members and visitors, American Indian and non-Indian, youth through adult.
 Research and studio experiences will emphasize the cultivation of the art forms indigenous to American Indian/First Nations people, as well as integrate traditional and contemporary Western fine and folk art forms.
 A variety of professional teaching artists will be featured throughout the annual calendar year.

 4) Develop a model for success that can be shared and applied to any American Indian/First Nations community throughout Indian Country